WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

   format should ignore them, and apparently TLS implementations don't expose their message parsers enough to allow passing a message to a certificate verifier.
+* Require an X.509 extension for the signing certificate.

 draft-02